 Another point to remember is that any files saved remotely on a cloud storage system, won’t be affected by the changes on your computer.

-How to perform a System Restore
+How to Do a System Restore on Windows 10

 1. Open System Properties